-Do not use PVC / ABS / ABS Plus® cellular core (foam core) pipe for pressure applications.
+Do not use ABS / ABS Plus® / PVC cellular core (foam core) pipe for pressure applications.
 The use of cellular core pipe in pressure applications may result in system failure and property damage.

-- NEVER test with or transport/store compressed air or gas in PVC / ABS / CPVC - NEVER test PVC / ABS / CPVC pipe or fittings with compressed air or gas, or air over water boosters. - ONLY use PVC / ABS / CPVC pipe or fittings for water or approved chemicals. - Refer to warnings on PPFA's website and ASTM D 1785.
+- NEVER test with or transport/store compressed air or gas in ABS / CPVC / PVC pipe or fittings. - NEVER test ABS / CPVC / PVC pipe or fittings with compressed air or gas, or air over water boosters. - ONLY use ABS / CPVC / PVC pipe or fittings for water or approved chemicals. - Refer to warnings on PPFA's website and ASTM D 1785.